 America Surpasses 100 Gigawatts of Solar Power

-Historical Progress and Accelerated Growth:
+Historical Progress and Accelerated Growth for Solar

-In January, the U.S. reached the impressive milestone of installing 100 gigawatts of solar panels.
-A notable point is that it took approximately two decades to reach the initial 100 GW, but the next 100 GW are anticipated to be accomplished in just over three years.
+The United States recently celebrated the installation of its 100th gigawatt of solar power.
+It took nearly two decades to reach the initial 100 GW, but the next 100 GW are anticipated to be accomplished in just over three years.
 According to Wood MacKenzie Power & Renewables, the U.S. had installed 97.7 GW by the end of 2020, with January 2024 marking the completion of the 100 GW threshold.

+America Surpasses 100 Gigawatts of Solar Power